JonKimbel/CatFeeder/README.md

 #### Compiling & flashing

-To compile and flash the cat feeder firmware to your device, run the following
+To compile and flash the cat feeder firmware to your device, run the following from the `photon/` directory.
+Change "CatFeeder" to whatever you named your device in Particle Cloud.

 ```
 particle compile photon --saveTo=out.bin && particle flash CatFeeder out.bin